FarhadDevelop/CW2_CST1510_M01039453/docs/README.md

 - Role-based access control: admin users can perform CRUD operations, regular users have read-only access
 - Dashboard page for viewing and managing incidents, datasets, and tickets with dynamic forms and tables
 - Analytics page with domain-specific metrics, charts, and visualizations (bar charts, line charts, metrics)
-- Settings page for updating user roles and logging out
+- Settings page for updating user role and the option to delete their account
 - Session state management for authentication and user context
 - Responsive UI elements: forms, tables, charts, metrics, and navigation buttons